 ||Each playoff win/bye

-Sports: Flag football, volleyball, soccer, basketball, bowling, softball, sand volleyball, tennis and indoor soccer.
+Sports: Volleyball, soccer, basketball, bowling, softball, sand volleyball, and indoor soccer.

 Section 2.
 No points awarded for Co-Rec games.

 Section 3.
 An organization which enters more than 1 team in the Championship League will only receive the points from the team that accumulates the most points.
 However, if any team of the organization forfeits a Championship League game, then the organizations team points will be based on the average of all their Championship League teams points.